Showing posts with label Driving - Racers. Show all posts

 The CryptO'pinion?

 Test Drive offers an enjoyable drive without the rush of a speedster like Vroom or Crazy Cars III.
 It's more like a charming Sunday drive without that thrill of speed.
-But don't let that put you off, this is a great driving game and one I have a soft spot for.
+But don't let that put you off, this is a great game and one I have a soft spot for.
 This cliffside road tripper is the beginning of the historical 90s series.

 To think that this series began on the Atari ST. Yep, it's a grand racer with loads of great cars for the rocky American roads.
 I wouldn't say it's the ST's best racer, but I love it to bits!!
-Fantastic game.
+Excellent game.

 8BitChip has a hard drive version, which I recommend!